count023/venetianBlindsControl/README.md

 Work in progress ...

-Needs an image for the Espressfi nodemcu/esp8226 (currently i'm using an custom build by frightanic.com):
+Needs an image for the Espressif nodemcu/esp8226 (currently i'm using an custom build by http://nodemcu-build.com/):
 >  SSL: false

 >	modules: node,file,gpio,wifi,net,pwm,tmr,uart,mqtt,dht,tsl2561